 As with any network changes, it is the responsibility of each business to determine what is within scope for you.
 Stripe Billing does have solutions to help make complying with rule changes easier if you choose to use it.

 We have existing tools like email reminders and receipts that will be updated with new requirements.

-Stripe Billing users will soon have the ability to use a self-serve portal without having to build it themselves.
-Customers will be able to use this portal to manage their subscriptions and billing details.
+Stripe Billing provides the customer portal, a hosted solution where customers will be able to manage their subscriptions and billing details.

 If you do not host trial information with Stripe Billing or use other tools in conjunction with Stripe Billing, we recommend reviewing your customer/product flows to understand what adjustments you might need to make.